MazontheMoon/fcc_rwd_p4_tech_doc/README.md

-# fcc_rwd_p4_tech_doc
+# FreeCodeCamp_Responsive_Web_Design_Project4_CSS_Selectors_Technical_Documentation_Page
-Project 4 of 5 for FreeCodeCamp Responsive Web Design Course - A Technical Documentation page for CSS Selectors
+ Project 4 of 5 for FreeCodeCamp Resposive Web Design

+A technical documentation page for the topic of CSS Selectors